ddvijay/my-ai-app/README.md

 **my-ai-app** is a Python-based AI application scaffold designed to help you quickly prototype and build AI-powered features and workflows.

-Whether you're experimenting with LLMs, automating workflows, or building smart backends, this template gives you a clean, extensible foundation.

 ---

 ## 🚀 Features